 A number of exhibits are permanent fixtures at Midway, such as the Battle of Midway Memorial exhibit.

-One of the most popular attractions at Midway International Airport is the Battle of Midway Memorial exhibit.
-In commemoration of the sacrifice of U.S. World War II veterans at the Battle of Midway this exhibit features photographs, narratives, and three interactive video kiosks with historical accounts and a SBD Dauntless aircraft hanging from the ceiling.
-The exhibit provides an educational experience that raises awareness of the contributions that the pilots, engineers, and City of Chicago made to the World War II effort.
+One of the most popular and recognizable attractions at Midway is the Battle of Midway Memorial exhibit.
+In commemoration of the sacrifice of U.S. World War II veterans at the Battle of Midway this exhibit features photographs, narratives, and three interactive video kiosks with historical accounts and an SBD Dauntless aircraft hanging from the ceiling.
+The exhibit provides an educational experience that raises awareness of the contributions that the pilots, engineers and City of Chicago made to the World War II effort.

 Recovered from Lake Michigan in 1991, 47 years after it had crashed during training exerices, the SBD Dauntless Dive-Bomber now hangs from the ceiling as part of the Battle of Midway Memorial exhibit.
 This is the same type of airplane flown by U.S. naval aviators in the Battle of Midway, which took place from June 4-7, 1942, and is generally considered to be the turning point of World War II in the Pacific.

 "America" by Gary Weisman is a nine-foot tall bronze

 depiction of a military man during World War II.
 The sculpture was